nf-core/eager/docs/usage.md

 discarded by AdapterRemoval (thus making an artificially small denominator for a typical endogenous DNA calculation).
-Note in this context you should not perform mapping quality filtering nor discarding of unmapped reads to ensure a correct 'denominator' of 'all reads', for the Endogenous DNA calculation.
+Note in this context you should not perform mapping quality filtering nor discarding of unmapped reads to ensure a correct denominator of all reads, for the endogenous DNA calculation.

 > Modifies filter_bam_fragment_length.py parameter: `-l`